The Beijen/Beyen Family Site by Laurens Beijen |

 Two weeks later, Greet's mother wrote back.
 It had not yet been possible to cancel the rent because the house was sealed by the police and the furniture could therefore not be removed.
 She had, however, submitted a request to have the seal lifted.
 The end of the letter read:

-"I feel very strong mentally, I know what I'm in for"On April 15, 1943, Greet was transferred to the prison in Scheveningen near The Hague.
-On the way, she wrote a note to her mother on two small sheets of paper:
+"I feel very strong mentally, I know what I'm in for"On April 15, 1943, Greet was transferred to the prison in Scheveningen near The Hague (often called "the Oranjehotel").
+On the way, she wrote a note to her mother on two small sheets of paper.
+Click on the picture below to read the text.

 The family papers were made available by Otto Munters from Amsterdam.